virtualsquare/vuos/man/vumount.1.md

-For example, in `vudev` it is possible to mount devices, in `vunet` the mountpoint is the name of the networking stack, `vustack`(1) uses the path ofthe mountpoint to set the current stack for processes.
+For example, in `vudev` it is possible to mount devices, in `vunet` the mountpoint is the name of the networking stack, `vustack`(1) uses the path of the mountpoint to set the current stack for processes.

 `vumount` is just a command interface to `mount`(2).
 The `mount`(8) command is a complex tool which includes several features like